My Favorite (Affordable) Shops in Paris

 Cecile & Jeanne

-I first discovered this French jewelry brand online a couple of years ago, and was finally able to shop in person.
+I first discovered this French jewelry brand online a few years ago, but it’s much more fun to shop in person.
 They have a lovely collection of pieces from delicate to bold.
 I really love their “earring parties,” earring styles that can be worn in multiple combinations.
 You can find many lovely pieces under 100 euros.

 More tips for shopping in Paris

 Yes, the big department stores will have the most variety, but they can also be quite crowded.
 Best times to visit are mornings early in the week.
-My two favorite department stores are le Bon Marché in the 7th (a little more low-key) and BHV in the Marais (you’ll find just about everything here from clothing to luggage to kitchen gadgets).
+My two favorite department stores are Le Bon Marché in the 7th (relatively upscale, great spot for chic people watching) and BHV in the Marais (you’ll find just about everything here from clothing to luggage to hardware to kitchen gadgets).

 You may find some new favorite shops just by strolling around and seeing what catches your eye in the windows.
 Prices for items in window displays will be posted, so you’ll know even before entering the shop what to expect.